antischematic/angular-state-library/README.md

 #### useOperator

-Sets the flattening operator for merging effects.
+Sets the merge strategy for effects dispatched from an action.
 The default strategy is `switchAll`.
-When calling `useOperator` multiple times only the last call before calling `dispatch` is used.
-Once `dispatch` is called the operator is locked and cannot be changed.
+Once `useOperator` is called, the operator is locked and cannot be changed.

 **Example: Debounce effects**